TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Collections/Index.rst

 Collections API
 ===============

-The TYPO3 CMS Core provides an API to enable usage of collections inside extensions.
+The `TYPO3 CMS Core`:pn: provides an API to enable usage of collections inside extensions.
 The most important classes are:

 :code:`\TYPO3\CMS\Core\Resource\FileCollectionRepository`
   Used to retrieve collections.
-It's not exactly an Extbase repository but works in a similar way.
+It's not exactly an `Extbase`:pn: repository but works in a similar way.
 The default "find" methods refer to the "sys_file_collection" table and will fetch "static"-type collections.